 Let's try that.
 Touch and hold.
-What do you see? --> A small menu pops up.
-On android phones, you can move the app now.
-On iPhones, choose Rearrange App and all the apps start to move from side to side (Use your hand to demonstrate how apps jiggle).
+What do you see? --> On androids, a small menu pops up.
+On iPhones, apps start to move from side to side

+(Use your hand to demonstrate how apps jiggle).

 It means you can move the app now.